Enraged-Rabbit-Community/ERCF_v2/Options/ERF_Filament_Cutter/ERF.md

 ### Good to know

 Please be aware:
-- We will need to use one of the ADXL mounting threads
+- You will need to use one of the ADXL mounting threads
-- Depending on the setup and position of the cutting point we will most probably not lose any build volume
-- For the main body i remixed the ECAS version from [Alexanderor](https://www.printables.com/de/model/433797-clockwork-2-ecas-fitting-for-ercf)
+- Careful placement of the cutting point will minimize impact (if any) to build area.
+Note that a gantry servo option is available for operating the "Depressor Pin" to ensure no impact

 <br>

 ## What you need
 ### Print list
 #### Toolhead
-- 1x SB (hotend name) cutting Printhead back
+- 1x SB (hotend name) Cutting Printhead Back
-- 1x SB (hotend name) cutting Printhead front
+- 1x SB (hotend name) Cutting Printhead Front
-- 1x SB Main body Cutting with ECAS (or with sensor)
+- 1x SB Main body Cutting with ECAS (with selected sensors)
 - 1x SB motor plate (as Stealthburner has seen a small update the newest plate does not fit anymore.
 So please use the one from this git)
-- 1x SB latch ECAS
+- 1x SB Latch ECAS
-- 1x Cutting arm
+- 1x Cutting Rrm
-- 1x Knife holder
+- 1x Knife Holder

 #### Cutting point on gantry
-- 1x depressor mount
+- 1x Depressor Mount
-- 1x depressor
+- 1x Depressor

 #### Cutting point on gantry with servo
 - tbd...